-In the next stage, participants were asked to imagine that a smart meter had been installed in their home6.
+In the next stage, participants were asked to imagine that a smart meter had been installed in their home.
 They were shown four tariffs and asked to choose the one they would prefer if they were making the decision in real life.
-They were not explicitly asked to consider their electricity usage patterns at this point, nor were they given any information about the average usage of consumers.
-This provision of minimal information at this stage was deliberate.
-While the later ToU Price Comparison Site task measured objective capabilities to accurately match usage to tariffs, we wanted initially to measure a general baseline level of interest for different tariff types, rather than have participants undertake a careful cost calculation.
-However, because we did obtain participants' perceptions of their own electricity consumption in a later task, we were still able to determine whether consumers chose the cheapest tariff type in this task.
+They were not explicitly asked to consider their electricity usage patterns at this point.
 The four tariffs were: